Choose where to sleep in Spain: we have over 9411 hotels available in 723 cities

 Spain is an interesting tourist destination: this country with a Mediterranean flavour is characterized by a strong variety, not only in terms of landscapes, but also in a cultural meaning.
 Spain is divided into 17 comunidades autónomas (autonomous regions) that keep their legislative autonomy and some executive powers of their own; each of these communities has a specific cultural identity, which in some cases is underlined by the use of another language in addition to Spanish, as is the case for Catalan in Catalonia and the Basque language in the Basque Country.

 and Formentera, and of the Canary Islands.
-The latter, although is part of Spain, is located off the west of the coast of Morocco, in the Atlantic Ocean; its main islands are Tenerife, Fuerteventura and Gran Canaria.
+The latter, although is part of Spain, is located off the west of the coast of Morocco, in the Atlantic Ocean; its main islands are Tenerife, Fuerteventura, Lanzarote and

 Spain is therefore one of the most interesting European countries to visit because, while maintaining a single culture as a nation, it also has many different identities, each of which presents some interesting aspects that should be discovered.
 Besides, the presence of a wide range of accommodations, ranging from 5 star luxury hotels to family-run hotels the country will allow you to easily find special offers on your next visit to Spain.